ArNeo-VR/EDVA/ProfileCommands/README.md

 [Engine Color; Weapon Color]

 [Lights; Full Beam] [; on; of; off; pulls; twice] ::
-Ship/SRV lights, command checks the current lights status.
+\- Ship/SRV lights, command checks the current lights status.
-If the lights are allready 'On', 'Off' or at 'Full Beam' it does nothing.
+\- If the lights are allready 'On', 'Off' or at 'Full Beam' it does nothing.
-'Lights' toggles the next light status, 'On/Off' lights does go to that status.
+\- 'Lights' toggles the next light status, 'On/Off' lights does go to that status.
-Full-Beam / Lights twice it goes to to the Full-Beam only in the SRV.
+\- Full-Beam or Lights twice :: it goes to to the Full-Beam only in the SRV.
-*About the first command I made*
+*the first command I made*

 [Restock; Repair; Refuel] :: For both Ship & SRV (SRV requires to Internal-panel to be on synthesis page).

 Night vision [; on; off; pulls]
 [deploy; retract;] Landing Gear
 [deploy; retract;] Hardpoints